asuh/front-end-windows/readme.md

 After a restart, install your preferred version of Linux Distribution, Ubuntu being the most popular choice and loaded with many useful packages and languages like Git.
 Here's a [complete set of instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10) from Microsoft to install WSL.

 Once installed, as you'll see below, we're going to use this container to harbor the various languages and packages needed for web development.
+I'd recommend install cURL for installing other packages too.

+    sudo apt-get install curl

 For more detailed instructions for installing WSL on Windows 10, [here's detailed guide with more front-end minded advice](https://www.smashingmagazine.com/2019/09/moving-javascript-development-bash-windows/).